Brothers charged with Whangārei murder on trial in High Court

 Smith said that the violent confrontation ended and Peihopa walked away back towards the bar with his friend while the brothers and their friends went another way.

-However, Smith said, the younger brother can be heard on audio from the night asking somebody for a "blade".
+However, Smith said, one of the brothers can be heard on audio from the night asking somebody for a "blade".

 ''It's difficult to hear, but police can hear (on the audio) him requesting a blade and then says words to the effect that he's going to shank somebody.''

-He said the man then gives the large knife to his older brother who then heads towards Peihopa and his friend.
+He said an associate then gives the large knife to the older brother who then heads towards Peihopa and his friend.

 Smith said the older brother confronted Peihopa and swung at him a number of times, with the knife going into Peihopa's chest, fracturing a rib, puncturing a lung and severing his pulmonary artery - which provides blood to the lungs, then hitting his spine.
 Peihopa staggered away then collapsed into the road and fell into the gutter.
 It was then that the other brother kicked him in the head, "like kicking a football", Smith said.